AvivYaniv/Cortex/README.md

 1. User feelings: consists of the following [hunger, thirst, exhaustion, happiness], and ranged between [-1,1].
 2. [Pose](https://en.wikipedia.org/wiki/Pose_(computer_vision)): a computer-vision concept to determine object's position (user) and orientation relative to some coordinate system, and consists of two vectors: [ Translation, Rotation ].
 3. Color image: shows what the user sees.
-4. Depth image: shows 'heatmap' of user distance relatively to objects that are in front of the user.
+4. Depth image: shows 'heatmap' of how far the nearest surface from the user was.

 Cortex project is the final project of [Advanced System Design](https://advanced-system-design.com/) at Tel-Aviv Univeristy by [Dan Gittik](https://dan-gittik.com/).